agentrickard/domain/domain_content/README.txt

 If you have the 'set domain access' permission, you will see the Domain Access Options form elements beneath the node list.

-If you select the operation "Change Domain Access rules", any nodes that you select can be batch updated to the new settings you select.
+If you select the operation "Change affiliate publishing options", any nodes that you select can be batch updated to the new settings you select.

+By default, the currently active domain will be chosen, as will the value set for promoting new nodes to all affiliates.

 WARNING: It is possible that you may move some nodes to domains other than the currently active domain.
 If so, some nodes will be reomved from